Bioscience for health

 - Joint BBSRC/ESRC initiative on epigenetics

-- Support for ongoing activities within the cross-Council Lifelong Health and Wellbeing programme, such as therenewal of the Centre for Cognitive Ageing and Cognitive Epidemiology (University of Edinburgh) and the Centre for Ageing and Vitality (Newcastle University); and Promoting Physical Activity in Older Age initiative projects.
+- Support for ongoing activities within the cross-Council Lifelong Health and Wellbeing programme, such as therenewal of the Centre for Cognitive Ageing and Cognitive Epidemiology (The University of Edinburgh) and the Centre for Ageing and Vitality (Newcastle University); and Promoting Physical Activity in Older Age initiative projects.

 Industrial collaboration in Bioscience for Health is promoted through a range of research and technology clubs, networks and platforms.
 Recent and ongoing activities include: